-Our research results show the fact that training and education in tourism is still relatively underdeveloped in Suceava County, despite the fact that years 2007 and 2008 were the peak of training programs in this domain.
+Our research results show the fact that 4training and education in tourism is still relatively under-developed in Suceava County, despite the fact that years 2007 and 2008 were the peak of training programs in this domain.
 However, statistical data show the situation is changing slowly and adult education is gaining ground again after the major economic crisis.

-Another conclusion of our study is that, in Romania, young people and women seem to see tourism jobs as very catching and are often attracted to join this industry, with a multitude of job opportunities.
-Given that many tourism employees come from quite modest educational backgrounds, there is a need for wider opportunities for them, which can help improve their feeling of self-worth and their confidence levels.
-We consider this can be achieved through diversification of training programs and a higher degree of accessibility to education for all social categories of people.
+Another conclusion of our study is that, in Romania, young people and women 4seem to see tourism jobs as very catching and are often attracted to join this industry, with a multitude of job opportunities.